 Why not Join Chris Packham and other IEMA members, as they Go Vegan for the environment this January and sign up to.

 - The Food Climate Research Network (FCRN)

 About the Author

-Clare joined Sweco in 2017 as CSR and Environment Manager.
-Clare is a plant powered Chartered Environmentalist and focuses her expertise in Climate Change and collaborating with stakeholders in ways that also benefit society.
+Clare is a CSR Manager and plant powered Chartered Environmentalist and Full Member of IEMA focusing her expertise in Climate Change and collaborating with stakeholders in ways that also benefit society.